 Shannon Benjamin grew up exploring the foothills and sequoia groves of the Sierra Nevada Mountains before moving to the Siskiyou Mountains of Southern Oregon.
 There she became a devotee of the remote river canyons and peaks boasting rare plants like the carnivorous Cobra Lily.
 Shannon first moved to Flagstaff in 1998, drawn by the Southwest’s wild places, diverse cultures and Flagstaff’s distinct seasons.
 Concern about the Colorado Plateau’s fragile landscapes including lack of respect for natural areas and a changing climate necessitated a career change from customer service in the tourism industry to a mission-driven line of work.
 She volunteered as a Docent for Riordan Mansion State Park, graduated the Flagstaff Leadership Program and was featured in the Daily Sun “Crazy for Corvids” for her popular program celebrating these smart birds.
 Shannon worked for the Museum of Northern Arizona for eight years in Visitor Services, Education and Volunteer Management before joining the Arboretum at Flagstaff as Volunteer and Tour Coordinator.
 She loves working with volunteers to educate and inspire our visitors to get out into nature and protect wild plants and places.
 Shannon spends her free time reading about the Southwest, hiking and exploring canyons, craters and mountains with her husband and photographing the spectacular Colorado Plateau.

 Cloie Bright graduated from Northern Arizona University with a Bachelor of Fine Arts in Graphic Design and Interactive Design and a Bachelor of Science in Parks and Recreation Management.
 Cloie grew up in the Rocky Mountains of Colorado and the southern part of California, instilling in her a love of the outdoors.
 For three years as an undergrad she mentored out of state students with the Peer Jacks Mentoring Program, was a Visual Design Lab Print Tech, and was the Graphic Designer for the Health Promotion office.
 Cloie interned with Flagstaff Alpine Ski Team for two winter seasons as well as with Flagstaff Community Events for a summer season.
 She adores volunteering and has worked with organizations like the Senior Olympics and Second Chance Center for Animals.
 She started out at The Arboretum as an intern and her love for the grounds and its community grew from there!
-She now resides on the premises with her partner as Caretakers of The Arboretum along with their three snuggly cats - Conifer, Aspen, and Karma.
+She now resides on the premises as Caretaker of The Arboretum with her two snuggly cats - Conifer and Aspen.
 Being able to be a part of such an amazing non-profit organization and working along-side wonderful and passionate people is exactly what she was looking for!